zqxyz/lmm-website/README.md

 ### 2.9 🗎 `/src/screenWidth.js`
 Function for rendering content based on screen width in ways not able to be gracefully handled by media queries in stylesheets.
 Exports `useCurrentWidth()` which returns window width in pixels.

+## 3. 📂 `/build`
+Transpiled, ready to deploy build folder created with `npm run build`.
+This is a 'production' website.

+# Editing Content
+[in progress]